official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 the issue and not shy away from it, as some would wish.
 His full support for President Bush shows an appreciation of the gravity of the issue and we await

-[^73] House of Commons, Official Report, 6 March 2002, column 74WH.
+[^73]: House of Commons, Official Report, 6 March 2002, column 74WH.

 423

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordthe outcome of their talks … There is a clear and present danger and we must face it.”
+the outcome of their talks … There is a clear and present danger and we must face it.”

 *  Saddam Hussein should tell the UN that he was prepared to admit inspection